sourcegraph/scip-clang/README.md

   [which generates a compilation database](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/mesonbuild/meson%24+compile_commands.json&patternType=standard&sm=1&groupBy=path).

-- **Make** or other build systems: Use [Bear](https://github.com/rizsotto/Bear) to wrap the build system invocation which build all the code.
+- **Make** or other build systems: Use [Bear](https://github.com/rizsotto/Bear) to wrap the build system invocation which can build all the code.
 For example:

   ```bash
   bear -- make all